Manchester Literary and Philosophical Society: History

 It was established in February 1781, as the Literary and Philosophical Society of Manchester, by Thomas Percival, Thomas Barnes, Thomas Henry, Thomas Butterworth Bayley and others.
 The first formal meeting of the society took place on 14 March 1781.
 Meetings were held in a back room of Cross Street Chapel until December 1799, after which the society moved into its own premises in George Street.
 John Dalton conducted his experiments at these premises.

 The Society's original premises on George Street were destroyed during the Manchester Blitz (around January 1941), at which time its library comprised more than 50,000 volumes as well as historic artefacts, portraits, and archives.
 Its replacement (built in the 1960s) was constructed using high alumina cement (referred to as having "concrete cancer") and was demolished in the 1980s.
 It became a registered charity (No. 235313) in 1964.

 Membership is open to anyone aged over 16 years and lectures are held both in person at venues in Manchester City Centre, and (since 2020) online.
 There are on average 30 lectures each season and non-members are welcome to attend.
 The society has more than 400 members.

-The Society operates from an office situated in Colony Jactin House, Ancoats, Manchester, and has three permanent staff.
+The Society can be contacted via their website.